Log in

 4. Train

-Durham University is easily accessible by train and the East Coast Main Line runs through the heart of Durham City, connecting you to Newcastle (12 mins), York (45 mins), and London (3 hours).
-The 41 and 42 bus services connect the station directly to the Mount Oswald and South Road university locations.
+Durham University is easily accessible by train and the East Coast Main Line that runs through the heart of Durham City, connecting you to Newcastle (12 mins), York (45 mins), and London (3 hours).
+The 41 and 42 bus services connect the train station directly to the Mount Oswald and South Road university locations.
 It’s a steep walk from the station to the City Centre, so the bus is highly recommended if you have luggage.

 5. Durham Park & Ride